Jakoreal/Jakoreal/README.md

 ---

-## 📌 Projects (Work in Progress)
-- 📊 ML models for prediction & classification
-- 🤖 AI Workflows and Agents
-- 🧪 Experiments with data & algorithms

-> I focus on understanding **why** things work.

----

 ## 🎯 Goals
 - Build strong projects for competitions & hackathons
 - Create an AI product for real users